HumanCompatibleAI/imitation/benchmarking/README.md

 # Benchmarking imitation

-This directory contains sacred configuration files for benchmarking imitation's algorithms.
+This directory contains Sacred configuration files for benchmarking imitation's algorithms.
 For v0.3.2, these correspond to the hyperparameters used in the paper [imitation: Clean Imitation Learning Implementations](https://www.rocamonde.com/publication/gleave-imitation-2022/).

 Configuration files can be loaded either from the CLI or from the Python API.
 The examples below assume that your current working directory is the root of the `imitation` repository.
-This is not necessarily the case and you should adjust your paths accordingly.

 ## Single benchmark